 Your head will spin as you watch professional contractors do a number on your bathroom.
 In the morning, you have no shower.
 The workers come, and you go off to work.
 You come home.
 Now there's a shower.

-Bottom line: If you have only one bathroom, it's imperative that you hire pros.
+Bottom line: If you have only one bathroom, you must hire pros.
 If you have a second bathroom and can afford to have one out of commission for a while, then the DIY option is more realistic.

 The basic carpentry work involved in building walls, boxing in shower or bathtub alcoves, and installing insulation and vapor barriers is not all that hard.
 Most DIYers are perfectly able to do this work, though it does require carefully following the specifications of your fixtures and cabinetry.
 Precision is important when it comes to the framing work.